Mirasaki/discord.js-bot-framework/tutorial/2AddingCommands.md

 module.exports = new Command(({ client, interaction, emojis }) => {
 const botInviteLink = getBotInvite(client);
   // Replying to the received interaction interaction.reply({
     // Assigning a new MessageEmbed to interaction.embeds
     embeds: [
       new MessageEmbed()
-        // Set the color to our main bot color declared in /config/colors.json .setColor(client.json.colors.main)
+        // Set the color to our main bot color defined in /config/colors.json .setColor(client.json.colors.main)
         .setDescription(
           // stripIndents removes all indentation left-over from code editors